Subaru-PFS/pfs_helpdesk_tutorial/docs/00_02_pfs_pipeline.md

 !!! note
-    &nbsp;&nbsp; This tutorial is based on the document, *PFS 2D-DRP Gen3 Transition* (by Paul Price) delivered on September 20, 2024 and the *PFS EDR2 Document* delivered on March 4, 2023.
+    This tutorial is based on the documents, *PFS 2D-DRP Gen3 Transition* (by Paul Price) delivered on September 20, 2024 and the *PFS EDR2 Document* delivered on March 4, 2023.
 The process introduced in this tutorial mostly follows an [earlier tutorial](https://github.com/yirene/pipe2d_tutorial/blob/main/pipe2d_tutorial.md) for Gen2 pipeline, but some tweaks are included, especially considering that we have started the transition to Gen3 from October 2024.
 The installation, data reduction, and product retrieval implemented on Gen3 are demonstrated by Zhuoming Li and Yongming Liang.

 !!! warning
     The configurations implemented in this tutorial may still be revised in the future for better compatibility.